AY2021S2-CS2103T-W15-2/tp/docs/UserGuide.md

 <br>

-6. Refer to the [Feature-Description](#feature-description) section below for the full list of commands and their descriptions.
+Please refer to the [Feature-Description](#feature-description) section below for the full list of commands and their descriptions.

 [Return to Table of Contents](#table-of-contents)